 - Family Guy: The Griffins lock themselves in a panic room then accidentally fire off a flare.
 Which activates the sprinklers and slowly fills the room with water.

-- One episode of Code Lyoko had Ulrich ( with a broken/very badly hurt arm) and Sissi sealed in an elevator filling with water, thanks to XANA.
+- One episode had Ulrich (with a broken/very badly hurt arm) and Sissi sealed in an elevator filling with water, thanks to XANA.
 Luckily, the others are able to win the day and hit the reset button just as the two fall unconscious.

 - And then used again when XANA traps Odd in a more typical drowning pit- with a grate on top- so that a fake Odd can get to lyoko and kill the others.
 Yumi is able to save him at the last second.